 Matteo Berrettini jumped up the rankings during 2019 and is currently at position number 8.
 His powerful game can be a true joy to watch, but what is Berrettini’s racquet?

-Berrettini’s racquet is a HEAD Extreme pro stock and according to a Tennisnerd reader and Italian tennis forums (grazie mille!), he uses the TGK 219 (HEAD Microgel Extreme) with silicone and lead tape added to make it 326 grams with a balance of 32.6 cm (unstrung).
+Berrettini’s racquet is a HEAD Extreme pro stock and according to a Tennisnerd reader and Italian tennis forums (grazie mille!), he uses the TGT 285.2 (HEAD IG Extreme Pro) with silicone and lead tape added, to make it 326 grams with a balance of 32.6 cm (unstrung).
 This should create quite a hefty swing weight, my guess around 350 or just below.

 Matteo strings his racquet with Signum Pro Firestorm at 23 kg or 51 lbs (which might change slightly depending on the conditions).
 It does sound like a very powerful setup for a pro player, but with Berrettini’s wristy technique and racquet head speed, he still manages to control the power pretty well.